qeet/IMPORTJSONAPI/README.md

 The URL of the API endpoint.
 Any query parameters containing characters such as '&' or '=' should be urlencoded.
 For example:

     =IMPORTJSONAPI("https://api.test.com/store?api_token=ds45%3F6hjkd%3Ddjs, ...)

+You can also import JSON data that is contained within a cell of your spreadsheet by replacing the URL with a reference to the cell:

+    =IMPORTJSONAPI(A3, ...)

 ### JSONPath Query
 The JSONPath expression to select the data that you wish to extract.
 Each JSON object matched by the expression will become a row in your spreadsheet.
 An introduction to JSONPath expressions can be found at <http://goessner.net/articles/JsonPath/>.